Published:

 Step 1: Understand the Data You Collect

-As a first step towards GDPR compliance, conduct an internal audit of the data you use throughout your organization.
+Conduct an internal audit of the data you use throughout your organization.
 Do you obtain proper consent before collecting this data?
 How is this data collected and stored?
 What steps does your organization take to prevent the data from falling into the wrong hands?
 Is it really necessary for your organization to have this data?

-Step 2: Keep Your Subjects Informed
+Step 2: Keep Your Data Subjects Informed

 Step 3: Retain Data Only When It’s Necessary